mcclaskey/batch_niistats/README.md

 # Instructions

 ### 1. Create a list of NIfTI files
-Create a `.csv` file that lists the NIfTI files to process, with the following structure:
+Create a `.csv` file that lists the 3D NIfTI files to process, with the following structure:
-- the first column contains the full paths to your NIfTI files, including the extension (`.nii` or `nii.gz`)
+- the first column contains the full paths to your 3D NIfTI files, including the extension (`.nii` or `nii.gz`)
 - the first column's header is `input_file`

+Statistics are calculated only for 3D volumes, and each input row must point to a single volume of a file (or a single 3D NIfTI file).

 #### If you have 4D files:
 To calculate statistics on a volume other than the first, add a second column called `volume_0basedindex` that specifies which volume to read using **0-based indexing** (_e.g._ `0` for the first volume, `1` for the second, etc).
-0-based indexing matches the conventions of python, NiBabel, FSL, etc.

-To read multiple volumes of the same 4D nifti file, list each volume as a separate row in the input `.csv` file.
+0-based indexing matches the conventions of python, NiBabel, FSL, etc. To read multiple volumes of the same 4D nifti file, list each volume as a separate row in the input `.csv` file.

 Alternatively, you can specify the volume using SPM-style syntax in the `input_file` column, as follows:
 ```